cyle/spacegame-server/README.md

 Clone the repository for this server into a directory.

-In that directory, run `npm install socket.io moniker mongolian sigil`
+In that directory, run `npm install socket.io mongolian sigil`

 Make sure MongoDB and SIGIL are running.